 First, you will see the Stupa standing in the center of the compound.
 Its construction dating way back to the 4th century.
 Then, you will come upon the Meditation Hall renovated and transformed into a museum and located right across the entrance.
 And, also standing there, a single story building with traditional Thai glazing, that holds many Buddha images, the Ordination Hall.

-The Northern Vihara was built in 1861 and over time has been come the entrance to the compound.
-It boats two grand staircases and a T-shaped vihara.
+The Northern Vihara was erected in 1861 then, over time, became the entrance to the compound.
+It boasts two grand staircases and a T-shaped Vihara.

-The Eastern Vihara used to be the main entrance to the compound until replaced by the Northern vihara.
-It is a single storey concrete house with two rooms; one full of colourful murals depictimg the restoration and the second wiuth the principal image of Buddha of Eastern vihara.
+The Eastern Vihara used to be the main entrance then it was displaced by the Northern Vihara.
+It is a single-story concrete house with two rooms: one full of colorful murals depicting the restoration, and the second one with the Eastern Vihara Buddha’s main image.

-The Sourthern Vihara is a single story building, again with with two rooms.
-The first dons an image of Buddha with Mucalinda and the second holds the principle image of Buddha of Southern Vihara and his five disciples.
+The Southern Vihara, a single-story building, also has two rooms: the first, dons an image of Buddha with Mucalinda, and the second holds the principle image of the Southern Vihara Buddha and his five disciples.

-The Western Vihara is a single story building that contains the almost 8meter high reclining Buddha.
-There is also a lower terrace that has many sacred trees that relate to the story of Buddha as well as two Chinese stone dolls.
+The Western Vihara is a single story building that hosts an almost eight meters high reclining Buddha.
+There is also a lower terrace that has many sacred trees that relate to the story of Buddha, as well as two Chinese stone dolls.